DVDAGames/ed-tightbeam/README.md

-# E:D Tightbeam
+# ED Tightbeam

-This application is designed to be run alongside *Elite: Dangerous*.
+This application is designed to be run alongside *Elite Dangerous*.

-It leverages the [Elite: Dangerous Journal Server](https://github.com/DVDAGames/elite-dangerous-journal-server) to broadcast Events from the Journal in real-time across a WebSocket server that any client on your local network can connect to.
+It leverages the [Elite Dangerous Journal Server](https://github.com/DVDAGames/elite-dangerous-journal-server) to broadcast Events from the Journal in real-time across a WebSocket server that any client on your local network can connect to.